MartinMestdagh/CytoRSuite/README.md

 **Demonstration**
 -----------------

-To give you a taste of what **cytoRSuite** can do, here we will demonstrate the use of **drawGate** to analyse some in vitro T cell activation data supplied with the package.
+To give you a taste of what **CytoRSuite** can do, here we will demonstrate the use of **drawGate** to analyse some in vitro T cell activation data supplied with the package.
 For more details on this dataset see **?Activation**.
 The Activation dataset is comprised of two separate files:

 1. Unactivated sample
 2. Activated sample